Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Many dealerships price prepaid maintenance programs (PMPs) high enough to shatter success from the start.
 Thinking that the real benefit comes from profit built into the plan along with forfeiture, they create a price point that’s prohibitive.
 While some new buyers will take the bait, the typical consumer, when asked to pay $895 for three years of scheduled maintenance, simply adds up the cost of nine or ten oil changes and a half dozen tire rotations and says, “Thanks, but no…Continue

-You may be surprised that just as many customers respond positively to intangible rewards, such as…Continue
+You may be surprised that just as many customers respond positively to intangible rewards, such as an elevation in status, or feeling like they contributed to a good…Continue

 General Motors recently announced a customer loyalty initiative to increase its customer retention rates from 52% to 58%.
 The car manufacturer has assigned a concrete value for every percentage point of improvement in customer retention rates: $700 million.
 If GM achieves their goal of 58% customer retention, it will add $4.2 billion in annual revenue to the bottom line.